Titles are available at the circulation desk. New members are always welcome to any group. Registration is not required, unless noted.

 YA Book Club for Adults

 Are you an adult who still enjoys the drama and angst of teenage life?
 Then this book club is for you!
-Join fellow YA lovers at a local restaurant on the first Wednesday of every month to discuss young adult literature.
+Join fellow YA lovers at a local restaurant every month to discuss young adult literature.
 Registration is required, click on the date to register.
 Please note this group does not meet at the library!
 For more information please contact Libby O’Neill, [email protected].

 Location: Eagle Brook Saloon, 258 Dedham St.